pavithrasenthilkumarram/Shield-your-Tiny-Human/README.md

 **Value:** This modularity ensures high interpretability and debuggability.
 If the classification is wrong, we know exactly which agent (`RiskClassifierAgent`) needs instruction refinement, rather than debugging a single, monolithic prompt.

-**2. Custom Tools**
-**Implementation:** The `RiskScorerAgent` is provided with the `calculate_risk_level` function tool.
+**2. Custom Tools for Policy Governance** **Implementation:** The `RiskScorerAgent` is provided with the `calculate_risk_level` function tool.
 This tool takes the LLM's output (confidence_score: float) and applies a hard-coded business logic to return a policy-driven value (LOW, MEDIUM, or HIGH).

-**Value:** This standardizes the final risk rating, removing the subjectivity of the raw LLM output and ensuring the system's response aligns with pre-defined safety policies.
+**Value:** This standardizes the final risk rating, removing the inherent subjectivity and potential variability of raw LLM output.
+It ensures the system's response aligns with pre-defined, non-negotiable safety policies, injecting auditability and governance into the generative process.

-**3. Sessions & Memory**
-**Implementation:** The `InMemorySessionService` is used with a unique child_id (e.g., "tiny_human_742") as the session key.

-**Value:** This is critical for maintaining cumulative risk context.
-It allows the agent to track individual low-risk messages over a period of time.
-In a production environment (using Vertex AI Memory Bank), this feature would enable the agent to alert the parent if a series of low-toxicity messages from the same user accumulates into a higher, concerning pattern.
+**3. Internal State Management (Context Flow)** **Implementation:** The project utilizes the `output_key` parameter on each sub-agent (e.g., `output_key="preprocessed_data"`) to explicitly store structured data artifacts in the session state.
+The next agent's instruction then consumes this state via f-string referencing (e.g., `{preprocessed_data}`).

+**Value:** This is critical for controlling the flow of context and data integrity.
+It guarantees that the Risk Classifier never receives raw, messy input, but only the cleaned, structured data produced by the Preprocessor, allowing each agent to operate on a consistent, verified state.

+**4. Production Robustness**
+**Implementation:** The underlying LLM model calls are configured with explicit types.HttpRetryOptions, specifying multiple retry attempts and specific HTTP status codes (429, 503, etc.) to retry on failure.

+**Value:** This showcases adherence to production best practices, ensuring the agent remains resilient and operational under transient API errors or high-traffic conditions, thereby maximizing service availability.

 ### Ethical Considerations